Pipeline preview: Working from home, opening borders won’t end the tech skills crisis

-Remote working arrangements and the relaxing of border restrictions will only ease but not solve the talent crisis, according to Korn Ferry APAC VP IT Services Bridget Gray.
+Remote working arrangements and the relaxing of border restrictions will only ease but not solve the talent crisis, according to Korn Ferry VP technology talent solutions APAC Bridget Gray.

 Gray, who will deliver the keynote speech about the skills shortage at the upcoming CRN Pipeline conference on the Gold Coast next week, told CRN about where the tech job market is tightening most and why the shortage is costing organisations so much.